barryclark/jekyll-now/_pages/presentations.md

 permalink: /presentations/
 ---

-* [Meta-analysis of single-case research: A brief and breezy tour]({{ site.url }}/files/Single-Case-Meta-Analysis-AERA-2018.pdf).
-Presentation at the American Educational Research Association annual convention, April 15, 2018 in New York, NY.
 * [Randomization inference for single-case experimental designs]({{ site.url}}/files/Randomization-inference-for-SCED-2018-01-10.pdf).
 Presentation at the Institute of Education Sciences 2018 Principal Investigators Meeting, January 10, 2018 in Washington, DC.
 * [A gradual effects model for single case designs]({{ site.url}}/files/Gradual-effects-model-poster-IES-2018-01-10.pdf).
 Poster presented at the Institute of Education Sciences 2018 Principal Investigators Meeting, January 10, 2018 in Washington, DC.
 * [Heteroskedasticity-robust tests in linear regression: A review and evaluation of small-sample corrections]({{ site.url }}/files/AERA-2017-HC-t-tests.html).
 Presentation at the American Educational Research Association annual convention, April 30, 2017 in San Antonio, TX.